rgomide/react-native-web-lessons/05-layout-with-react-native/README.md

 In this project, we have the [BoxScreen.js](src/screens/BoxScreen.js) screen to show the basics about the `Box Object Model`.

 This approach is similar than HTML box model.
-For each object, we have the margin, border, padding and content sections as shown in image bellow:
+For each object, we have the margin, border, padding and content sections as shown in image below:

 ![](../assets/2022-10-08-21-34-12.png)